bigchaindb/bigchaindb/docs/server/source/production-deployment-template/template-kubernetes-azure.rst

    --name <name of resource group containing the cluster>

-Next, you can :doc:`run a BigchainDB node on your new Kubernetes cluster <node-on-kubernetes>`.
+Next, you can :doc:`run a BigchainDB node(Non-BFT) <node-on-kubernetes>` or :doc:`run a BigchainDB node/cluster(BFT) <../production-deployment-template-tendermint/node-on-kubernetes>`
+on your new Kubernetes cluster.